novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 We have done with the infrastructure code, next prepare the deployment script.

-Create a file named `deployment.sh` in the same directory where infra code is placed.
+Create a file named `deployment.sh` in the same directory where the infra code is placed.
 It will contain bash scripts for automating app deployment.
 This file will be used by auto-scaling launcher to automate app setup during instance bootstrap.

 The application is written in Go, and the AMI *Amazon Linux 2 AMI t2.micro* that used here does not have any Go tools ready, that's why we need to set it up.